CondorcetVote/Documentation-Book/library/III-#-B.-Extending-Condorcet-#-2.-Candidate---Vote-Class-(library).md

 //...
 ```

 Please read the class.
-And ask support if needed.
+And ask for support if needed.